 This section includes everything the player can build: workshops, machine modules, dynamics (pipes), and zones (farms, stockpiles, graveyards) as well as any game mechanics that employ these structures.

-Procedural building geometry is pretty solid unless you cram a lot of modules together in funny ways or find an edge case in blueprint placing rules.
-With all of this more or less working, we want to focus on improving the UI for placing buildings and modules as well as the gameplay mechanics that use constructions.
+Procedural building geometry is pretty solid unless you cram a lot of modules together in funny ways or manage to find an edge case in blueprint placing rules.
+With this more or less working, we're focusing on improving the UI for placing buildings and modules as well as the gameplay mechanics that use constructions generally.
 Right now buildings are very cheap, causing players to build walls with elongated structures, and there is otherwise little sense of progression.
 These will be our next focus with a series of economic updates.
-(The last major features required for building geometry proper is support for more varied building styles including gabled roofs and more exciting decorations, but this is all visual stuff so gameplay comes first!)
+(The last major features required for building geometry proper is support for more varied building styles including gabled roofs and more exciting decorations, but this is all visual polish, so gameplay comes first.)

 The backend for workshops is pretty much done, and as with everything will see refinements in every update.
 Workshops don't however interface much yet with higher-level economic gameplay mechanics that are not yet implemented such as dynamics (steam/water pipes, mechanical axles), and module maintenance costs.
 These could also use more cool visual and sound effects and lots of UI/UX enhancements.

 Housing is a bit simple right now; people will use beds, but there is currently no concept of "property ownership", so people can't have their bed, their chair, their house, and their idol of Quaggaroth.
 Upper class characters can't complain about not owning a gilded throne and a painting of Uncle Ambrose.
 On the other hand, the communists are pretty happy with how things are looking right now.